yumg/lpme/README.md

 This repository provides the public multi-line patterns mentioned in our paper **"LPME: Automated Log Parsing Towards Multi-Line Events"**.

 For reasons of commercial confidentiality, we can’t publish the code of our program.
-We just can provide the explainations of the multi-line patterns for the three public datasets:
+We just can provide the contents of the multi-line patterns for the three public datasets:

 * Windows OS Logs
 * OpenStack Logs